 I always have been interested in trying various mediums and finding what works best for each project.
 I've done wood carvings, mosaics, glass painting, and more.
 Then there was a period when I focused almost entirely on linocut printmaking.
 Today, I do drawings, acrylic and pastel painting, collage, digital work, etc. It's fun to explore and learn more about art.

-I was born in Tashkent, Uzbekistan (Former Soviet Union).
+I was born in Tashkent, Uzbekistan (former Soviet Union).
 My parents had a great interest in arts and literature.
-They put together a good home library, often took my older brother and me to art museums and theaters.
+They put together a good home library and often took my older brother and me to art museums and theaters.
 When I turned 11, I started attending a children's art studio.
 There, we were taught drawing, painting, and composition.
 The main focus was placed on developing imagination.
 I loved reading and drawing and combined my two passions by illustrating my favorite books.

-In 1990, I married my classmate Sergey Zhiboedov.
-Our son Lev was born shortly after our graduation in 1993.
 In 1995 I moved to the United States with my family.
 Residing in New York, I continued my education at the Fashion Institute of Technology (Graphic Design and Advertising) and worked as a graphic designer and freelance illustrator.
-The list of my clients includes UNICEF Flag Stamp Program, the New York Times, the Los Angeles Times, North Carolina Literary Review to name a few.
+The list of my clients includes UNICEF Flag Stamp Program, the New York Times, the Los Angeles Times, and North Carolina Literary Review to name a few.
 My husband learned jewelry making and I started creating designs for his jewelry pieces.

 In 2002, we moved to North Carolina.
 There, my husband built a printing press for me and I returned to printmaking.
 I have become a member of the Society of American Graphic Artists, American Color Print Society, and Los Angeles Printmaking Society.
 My artworks have been represented by a few galleries in the US and exhibited widely in numerous printmaking competitions and shows.